xp-framework/compiler/README.md

 Notes:

-- *1: Currently unchecked.*
+1. *Currently unchecked.*
-- *2: Namespaces and imports are resolved by the compiler and not emitted.*
+2. *Namespaces and imports are resolved by the compiler and not emitted.*

 * * *